togashidm/Machine-Learning-ExerciseTracking/README.md

 *   Apply the proposed model to predict 20 different test cases.

 ###Experiment description:
 Six (6) volunteers wore four (4) "9 Degrees of Freedom - Razor IMU".
-Each one of Razor IMU is composed of three sensors: accelerometer, gyroscope and magnetometer, in which of them provides 3 degrees of freedom.
+Each one of the Razor IMU is composed of three sensors: accelerometer, gyroscope and magnetometer, each one providing 3 degrees of freedom.
 Therefore, a total of 9 degrees of freedom per location (see the sketch).
 The four locations were: glove, armband, lumbar belt and dumbbell.
 <p align="center">
 <image src= "https://raw.githubusercontent.com/anonymous-1618/ML/master/sketch.png" width="250">
   </p>

 The volunteers were male participants aged between 20-28 years.
-They performed one set of 10 repetitions of the activity "Unilateral Dumbbell Biceps Curl" in five different "classes", one class is the right way and the others in wrong way:
+They performed one set of 10 repetitions of the activity "Unilateral Dumbbell Biceps Curl" in five different "classes", one class is the right way (class A below) and the others the wrong way (classes B to E below):
 - Class A - The right exercise (*i.e*., exactly according to the specification)
 - Class B - Throwing the elbows to the front
 - Class C - Lifting the dumbbell only halfway